How to Overcome Decision Fatigue While Running Your Startup

 If you skip sales letters and hype about starting a business and start reading business biographies, then you’ll know that business is incredibly difficult.
 It can also be the most fulfilling and fun thing you ever do in your life.

-But it’s important to embrace the difficult part of business.
+However, it’s important to embrace the difficult part of the business.
 By expecting it to be challenging, you set yourself up with the mindset that helps you to overcome those challenges.
 Every problem is an opportunity, and every decision is a test to see whether something will work.

 Because here’s the deal.
 It doesn’t matter how good cool your product is if nobody buys it.